erikkworth/worthent-foundation/doc/state/state.md

     void setStateTableData(E event, D dataObject) throws StateExeException;
 }
 ```
-The builder provides an implementation of this class that uses lambdas so that you can specify the each of the operations directly in the builder, but can also provide your own implementation of the data manager and set that into the State Table using the builder.
+The builder provides an implementation of this class that uses lambdas so that you can specify the each of the operations directly in the builder, but you can also provide your own implementation of the data manager and set that into the State Table using the builder.

 Your state table may not require special implementations for all three of the data management operations depending on your data management needs, but you will minimally need to provide the get operation to the builder (it provides no-op operations for the others when left out).
 With the three operations available to you, you can provide code that: